 Exponential generating functions turn out to be quite useful in advanced work in combinatorics.
 One reason why is that it is often possible to give a combinatorial interpretation to the composition of two exponential generating functions.
-In particular, if $f(x) = \sum{i=0}^{n} a_i \frac{x^i}{i!}$ and $g(x) = \sum{j=1}^{\infty} b_j \frac{x^j}{j!}$, it makes sense to form the composition f(g(x)) because in so doing we need add together only finitely many terms in order to find the coefficient of $\frac{x^n}{n!}$ in f(g(x)) since in the EGF g(x) the dummy variable j starts at 1.
-Since our study of combinatorial structures has not been advanced enough to give us applications of a general formula for the composition of the EGF, we will not give here the combinatorial interpretation of this composition.
-However we have seen some examples where one particular composition can be applied.
+In particular, if $f(x) = \sum{i=0}^{n} a_i \frac{x^i}{i!}$ and $g(x) = \sum{j=1}^{\infty} b_j \frac{x^j}{j!}$, it makes sense to form the composition f(g(x)) because in so doing we need add together only finitely many terms in order to find the coefficient of $\frac{x^n}{n!}$ in f(g(x)) (since in the EGF g(x) the dummy variable j starts at 1).
+Since our study of combinatorial structures has not been advanced enough to give us applications of a general formula for the compositions of EGFs, we will not give here the combinatorial interpretation of composition in general.
+However, we have seen some examples where one particular composition can be applied.
 Namely, if $f(x) = e^x = \exp(x)$, then $f(g(x)) = \exp(g(x))$ is well defined when $b_0 = 0$.
 We have seen three examples in which an EGF is $e^{f(x)}$ where f(x) is another EGF.
 There is a fourth example in which the exponential function is slightly hidden.

-- •408.
-If f(x) is the EGF for the number of partitions of an n-set into one block, and g(x) is the EGF for the total number of partitions of an n-element set, that is, for the Bell numbers B_n , how are the two generating functions related? - •409.
+- •409.
+If f(x) is the EGF for the number of partitions of an n-set into one block, and g(x) is the EGF for the total number of partitions of an n-element set, that is, for the Bell numbers B_n , how are the two EGFs related? - ·410.
 Let f(x) be the EGF for the number of permutations of an n-element set with one cycle of size one or two and no other cycles, including no other one-cycles.
 What is f(x)?
 What is the EGF g(x) for the number of permutations of an n-element set all of whose cycles have size one or two, that is, the number of involutions in S_n , or the number of configurations of a telephone network?
-How are these two exponential generating functions related? - → ·410.
-Let f(x) be the EGF for the number of permutations of an n-element set that have exactly one two-cycle and no other cycles (this includes having no one cycles).
-Let g(x) be the EGF for the number of permutations which are products of two-cycles only, that is, for tennis pairings.
-(That is, they are not a product of two-cycles and a nonzero number of one-cycles).
+How are these two exponential generating functions related? - ⇒ ·411.
+Let f(x) be the EGF for the number of permutations of an n-element set whose cycle decomposition consists of exactly one two-cycle and no other cycles (this includes having no one-cycles).
+Let g(x) be the EGF for the number of permutations whose cycle decomposition consists of two-cycles only, that is, for tennis pairings.
 What is f(x)?
 What is g(x)?
-How are these to exponential generating functions related?
+How are these two exponential generating functions related? - ·412.

-•411.
 Let f(x) be the EGF for the number of permutations of an n-element set that have exactly one cycle.
 Notice that if n > 1 this means they have no one-cycles.
 (This is the same as the EGF for the number of ways to arrange n people around a round table.)
 Let g(x) be the EGF for the total number of permutations of an n-element set.
 What is f(x)?
 What is g(x)?
 How are f(x) and g(x) related?